-In general, a sole proprietor or a partner is treated as an employee for retirement plan pur-
+In general, a sole proprietor or a partner is treated as an employee for retirement plan purposes.

-SEP, SIMPLE, and qualified plans offer you and your employees a tax favored way to save for retirement.
+SEP, SIMPLE, and gualified plans offer you and your employees a tax favored way to save for retirement.
 You can deduct contributions you make to the plan for your employees.
 If you are a sole proprietor, you can deduct contributions you make to the plan for yourself.
 You can also deduct trustees' fees if contributions to the plan do not cover them.
-Earnings on the contributions are generally tax free until you or your employees receive distributions from the plan in later
+Earnings on the contributions are generally tax free until you or your employees receive distributions from the plan.

 Under certain plans, employees can have you contribute limited amounts of their before-tax pay to a plan.
-These amounts (and the earnings on them) are generally tax free until your employees receive distributions from the plan in later years.
+These amounts (and the earnings on them) are generally tax free until your employees receive distributions from the plan.